24 Iconic Restaurants That Are Gone Forever

-McDonald's, Burger King, and Wendy's are all fast food restaurants with worldwide recognition and thousands of outlets across the globe.
-But there of dozens of other restaurant chains which were never quite able to reach that level of fame, for a variety of reasons.
+McDonald's, Burger King, and Wendy's are all fast-food restaurants with worldwide recognition and thousands of outlets across the globe.
+But there of dozens of other failed fast-food chains that were never quite able to reach that level of fame, for a variety of reasons.

 In the late 1990s, theme restaurants were increasingly popular, and the Planet Hollywood-owned All-Star Café had all the makings of a success.
 Sports icons such as Andre Agassi, Joe Montana, Ken Griffey Jr., and Shaquille O'Neal even invested in the chain of ten restaurants and appeared in a handful of commercials for it, but the last All-Star Café (located in Walt Disney World's Wide World of Sports) shuttered in 2007.

 Gino's Burgers was founded in 1957 by NFL Hall of Famer Gino Marchetti.
-The chain was off to a solid start thanks to the smart decision to combine fast food and sports, and even though there were more than 330 Gino's Burgers across the country by 1972, the glory didn't last.
+The chain was off to a solid start, thanks to the smart decision to combine fast food and sports.
+But even though there were more than 330 Gino's Burgers across the country by 1972, the glory didn't last.
 In the 1980s, Marriott purchased the chain and merged it with Roy Rogers.
-A new iteration of Gino's called Gino's Burgers and Chicken opened in 2010 with a new menu.
+A new iteration of Gino's called Gino's Burgers and Chicken opened in 2010 with a new menu, and there are still two Gino's locations in Maryland today.

 Though this Oregon-based restaurant chain once boasted more than 50 locations in the western United States, its similarities to wildly successful Denny's eventually led to its demise in 1989, just over two decades after it was founded.